-And the more we interact and study the whale, the more our curiosity increases.
-As our experience have increased in both observing the from the vessel with implementation of hydroacoustic and as we have gained knowledge on how to get up close to them in the wild.
+And the more we interact and study the whale, the more our curiosity increases – from our observations on board using hydroacoustics (sonar technology that enables us to monitor underwater physical and biological characteristics) to the knowledge we have gained by getting up close to them in the wild.
 Despite our efforts, we and science alike are still just scratching the surface of all there is to know and understand.

 “Anthropomorphism is the attribution of human traits, emotions, or intentions to non-human entities“ source, Wikipedia.
-Having spent a lot of time with numerous whale species, backed by talks with fishermen, scientists and desktop studies, it´s hard not to do what many say we should not.
-Build an emotional connection with these animals.
-The first time you listen to live sound recordings of orcas, later to read that they have a language, not to different from our own in complexity.
-That the orcas stick together in family groups for life, with up to four generations in the same pod.
-Additionally, a defining moment was meeting with the formerly captive, and now wild beluga, Hvaldimir.
+Having spent a lot of time with numerous whale species, backed by talks with fishermen, scientists and desktop studies, it´s hard not to do what many say we should not – to build an emotional connection with these animals.
+Whether it’s the first time you listen to live sound recordings of orcas, later to read that they have a language, not too different from our own in complexity.
+Or discovering that the orcas stick together in family groups for life, with up to four generations in the same pod.
+A defining moment for us was meeting with the formerly captive, and now wild beluga, Hvaldimir.
 We spent well over an hour in the water.
-It felt like meeting an extraterrestrial being.
-There was communication was a much higher level from I experience with dog, which we perceive as reasonably intelligent animals (until they get the leach stuck around a tree that is).
+It felt like meeting an extra terrestrial being.
+The communication was on a much higher level then I’ve experienced with dogs, which we perceive as reasonably intelligent animals (until they get the leach stuck around a tree that is).

 Featured photo: Iceland 2019, encountering the animal of my childhood dreams, the blue whale.
 Photo by Tom Grove.